chrysshawk/cleaningScript/CodeBook.md

 ## Details of second (output) dataset

-The output is "tidyMeasurements.csv" which has column names as headers.
+The output is "tidyMeasurements.txt" which has column names as headers.
 This is a tidy dataset where there is one observation per row, and each column represents a different variable.
 To avoid typos, all variable names are lowercase.

 Dimensions: 4 columns, 180 rows.